 - Talk to your vet– If you have concerns about allergies or about your cat’s litter habits and you are not sure what to do and what litter to buy, then you probably want to to talk to your veterinarian.
 Find out what their recommendation is to ensure you make the right decision.

-Now that you have seen our choices for the best kitten litter, we hope that you can find something that works well for you and for your cat.
+Now that you have seen our choices for the best kitten litter, we hope that you can find something that works well for you and for your cat with in your budget.
 Please let us know if we can provide you with any more information to help you make the right choice for cat litter.